 Each MCC should apply the provided Excel macro named RunAnalysisO3 to create a summary report of all message counts, data volumes and comparisons.
+If an MCC collects data on messages that would have been sent to SAR destinations (MCCs, RCCs and SPOCs) in an operational MCC network, but were not sent because the SAR destination was not participating in the D&E, then a second summary report should be created that counts these virtual messages as well as messages that were actually sent.
 An example of outputs is provided below in Figure 5.9.
-It may be useful to note that in generating the summary output, the analysis creates columns as necessary based on the actual SIT numbers found in the data set.
-As part of the analysis process, each MCC should be careful to identify and account for anomalies that impact message traffic on the MEOSAR or LEOSAR/GEOSAR system, e.g., many messages may be resent due to a communication problem or many messages may have never been sent due to a software, hardware or communication problem.
+It may be useful to note that in generating the summary output, the Excel macro creates columns as necessary based on the actual SIT numbers found in the data set for MCC to MCC messages.
+As part of the analysis process, each MCC should be careful to identify and account for anomalies that impact message traffic on the MEOSAR or LEOSAR/GEOSAR system; e.g., many messages may be resent due to a communication problem or many messages may have never been sent due to a software, hardware or communication problem.
+Non-nodal MCCs should note the number of SIT 122 messages and SIT 125 messages that were sent to the associated nodal MCC for QMS reference beacons.
+Limitations of the area(s) of interest should be taken into account in analysing the relative message traffic of the two systems.